mkskitka/PhantomIslands/README.md

 1. Download the latest **ComfyUI Windows Portable** build.
 2. Extract it to a location on your computer.
-3. Launch it using `run_cpu.bat` or `run_nvidia_gpu.bat`, depending on your system.
+3. Launch it using `python main.py` or other command, depending on your system.
 4. Keep ComfyUI running while using the Phantom Islands project.
+5. Copy API/ folder into ComfyUI_windows_portable\ComfyUI.
+This folder contains the ComfyUI workflow json files that are used.

 > **Note:** The path to your ComfyUI installation must match the configuration value in the TouchDesigner project.
+More on this in configuraiton section of README.

 ---

 ### **Step 2 — Open the TouchDesigner Project**

 1. Open **TouchDesigner**.
-2. Load the project file: `phantomislands.toe`.
+2. Load the project file: `phantomislands.[highest_value].toe`.
+Highiest value to be replaced with highiest build number for the project.

 Inside the network, locate the **Scripts** section at the top left of the network.
 There you’ll find the **`PhantomIsland`** component — this is where configuration settings can be edited.